-During the weekend and school holidays, the accommodation at Thornbridge Outdoors is available to hire by any other groups such as friends and families, organisations, church, scout groups etc.
+During the weekend and school holidays, the accommodation at Thornbridge Outdoors, including the new accommodation ‘Woodlands’ is available to hire by any other groups such as friends and families, organisations, church, scout groups etc.

 Tips when children go on a residential trip to Thornbridge Outdoors

 The weather in the Peak District can be changeable, so it is important to make sure your children have enough layers should the temperature drop.
 A waterproof jacket is advised, although we will provide waterproofs for certain activities, for example caving.
 Gloves and hats are essential in the winter months.

 When staying over, we provide all bed linen, but children will have to bring their own towels and toiletries.